abhmalik/timeseries-clustering-vae/README.md

 2. Modeling the group as a whole, is more robust to outliers and missing data.

-## Conclusion

-We present variational recurrent auto-encoder that learns the structure in the timeseries.
-Training is unsupervised.
-When we color the latent vectors with the actual labels, we show that the structure makes sense.

 ## Requirements

 Repo works with: